 The Fulbright English Teaching Assistantship ( ETA ) program places American college graduates as teachers in elementary and secondary schools across South Korea.
-Beginning in 1992 with just eight grantees, the program now brings almost 90 Americans to Korea each year.
-Fulbright Korea’s ETA program has been benchmarked as the “Gold Standard” among all ETA programs worldwide by the U.S. State Department.
-The program is the largest among all Fulbright Commissions, boasting nearly 1,100 program participants since its founding.
-It is highly regarded for its innovative training, unmatched program benefits, and access to the Fulbright Korea alumni network, which consists of more than 3,600 American and Korean scholars, researchers, and specialists.
+Beginning in 1992, Fulbright Korea’s ETA program has been benchmarked as the “Gold Standard” among all ETA programs worldwide by the U.S. State Department.
+The program is the largest among all Fulbright Commissions, boasting nearly 1,400 program participants since its founding.
+It is highly regarded for its innovative training, unmatched program benefits, and access to the Fulbright Korea alumni network, which consists of more than 6,500 American and Korean scholars, researchers, and specialists.

 The Korean Ministry of Education is particularly supportive of the ETA program for stressing the importance of placing native English speaking teachers outside of Seoul, and particularly in less developed areas of Korea.
 ETAs in return feel that their efforts have more meaning where students are not yet accustomed to seeing foreigners on a daily basis.

 Each year several ETA alumni gain entrance into prestigious law, medical, and graduate programs across the United States.
-Recent ETA alumni are currently studying at Harvard, Columbia, the University of California - Berkeley, and the Albert Einstein College of Medicine.
+Recent ETA alumni are currently studying at Harvard, Columbia, the Johns Hopkins University School of Medicine, and Georgetown University.
 Several ETAs also choose to remain in or return to Korea in order to teach at Korean universities, work for international firms or enroll in Korean graduate schools.

 Application and Helpful Links

-Those interested in applying for the ETA program in Korea may do so via the Institute of International Education (IIE)'s website (http://us.fulbrightonline.org/applynow.html).
+Those interested in applying for the ETA program in Korea may do so via the Institute of International Education (IIE)'s website (http://www.us.fulbrightonline.org/applicants/getting-started).
 IIE, whose headquarters are located in New York, is responsible for processing applications for all American Fulbright student awards, including the English Teaching Assistant Program.
-For further information on the application process, contact Jonathan Akeley, IIE Pacific/East Asia Program Officer, at <email@example.com>.
+For further information on the application process, contact IIE at www.iie.org.
 KAEC does not accept applications from Americans directly.

 Check out more of our events, news and happenings on our social media sites below.